FirasLatrech/todoList/README.md

 Feature-based structure: In this approach, code is organized based on application features or modules.
 Each feature has its own folder containing all the related files, including HTML, CSS, and TypeScript.
 This structure helps in better separation of concerns and enables teams to work on different features independently.

+To directly clone the project just use our command "npx create-softy-app ./{folder-name}"

 ```
 /my-react-app
 |-- /.husky                                      # Husky directory to manage Git hooks